Hennmeister/kv-store/README.md

     LRU provides a more accurate representation of the recency of a page at a higher CPU cost.
 This would then be useful and pay off when the data accesses are skewed and we indeed access a page that was recently used more often.
 Therefore, we perform the same experiment as before, except we sample the keys from a skewed distribution that favours lower valued keys.

 Both experiments are plotted below:

 <p align="center">
    <img src="assets/experiment2p1.png"  width=50% height=50%>
 </p>

 As expected, Clock slightly outperfermos LRU in most iterations of the first graph and LRU slightly outperforms Clock in most iterations in the second graph.
+It is also interesting to note, that as the buffer size increases, we do not see a signifcant increase in throughput.
+This is likely because our buffer pool is large enough to begin (at least 1 MB) to fit most of our queries in.
+To see this increase more explicitly, we might need to perform a much bigger volume of queries or significantly reduce the size magnitude of the buffer pool.

 #### Step 2 Experiment 2

 This experiment aims at comparing our initial binary search to B-tree search.
 As such, we load the same randomly sampled keys with a skew like in [Step 1 Experiment](#step-1-experiment) to both databases of comparison.
 We then time and randomly query about 0.001% of the keys inserted.
 For both experiments, we make sure that the keys we are inserting and querying are consistent on both databases so that the experiment is a valid comparison.
 In other words, we insert the same keys and also query consistent keys in the same order so that the databases are beind compared under exactly the same load.

 We plot the graph below excluding the initial throughput drop seen in [Step 1 Experiment](#step-1-experiment) due to the memtable IO vs. CPU difference: